Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 90 CHF - two nights at Mountain Hostel in a shared, female-only dorm room

-You’ll incur greater expenses if you decide to add on the Allmendhubel funicular ride at the end of the Northface Trail, stay at a nicer hotel rather than Lauterbrunnen hostels and budget lodging, or go out for drinks either night.
+Incur greater expenses if you add on the Allmendhubel funicular ride at the end of the Northface Trail, stay at a nicer hotel rather than Lauterbrunnen hostels and budget lodging, or go out for drinks either night.

-If you’re on a tighter budget, many food stands offering various cuisines are stationed around the town of Lauterbrunnen, or you could buy your own groceries at the Coop supermarket in Mürren.
-Remember to factor in the cost of getting to Switzerland itself into your overall budget.
+If you’re on a tighter budget, many food stands offering various cuisines are stationed around Lauterbrunnen, or buy groceries at the Coop supermarket in Mürren.
+Factor in the cost of getting to Switzerland in your budget.

 What to Wear in Lauterbrunnen?

 Lauterbrunnen—and Switzerland in general—is all about functional fashion.
-Whether you’re visiting in the summer or winter, pack athletic gear tailored to the activities on your itinerary while considering layers to accommodate the temperature differences at the valley floor versus the peak.
+Whether visiting in the summer or winter, pack athletic gear tailored to the activities on your itinerary with layers to accommodate the temperature differences at the valley floor versus the peak.

 When hiking in the summer, pair workout sets with cozy pullovers and vests.
 Incorporate bright colors and bold prints to contrast stylishly against the vibrant green landscape: pull in pieces from brands like Set Active, Free People Movement, Alo, New Balance, and Hoka to craft a practical Lauterbrunnen outfit that pops!